Oodles of Opportunities for the Academic 2018-2019 year!

 2. We have embedded the popular PhET simulations from the University of Colorado into each of our courses.
 A PhET simulation allows the student to play with the parameters of a system (virtually) and to follow the results.
 Below is an example.
 We encourage you to play with the “Phase Changes” segment of this one simulation.
 Be careful because too many molecules and too much heat and pressure will cause the chamber to explode (virtually). 🙂 We also include worksheets that guide a student through select simulations.

-3. We now offer the “Beyond the Lab Manual” of physics activities by Stephanie Blake.
-This creative manual features many engaging and mind-opening, hands-on experiments utilizing only readily available materials.
+3. We now offer the “Beyond the Lab Manual” for physics by Stephanie Blake as well as for chemistry by Brandon Burnett and John Suchocki.
+These creative manuals feature many engaging and mind-opening, hands-on experiments utilizing only readily available materials.
 For each activity, after following through a prescribed set of instructions (guided learning), the student is then pushed to create their own experimental procedure on a related subject (inquiry learning).
-Having just been class-tested, this entire manual will soon be available for free download on this web page with a requested contribution to support the development of similar manuals in our other fields.
-For Conceptual Physics, you’ll need to download the entire manual.
-For all our other courses, select labs from this manual have already been uploaded to the lesson FYI pages.
-Here’s a link to a sample lab (Filesize: 5 MB): BottleDrop.
+Kitchen-tested and class-tested, these manuals are available for free download on this web page with a requested contribution to support the development of similar manuals in our other fields.
+In case you decide not to download either of these complete manuals, you should know that a few select labs from these manuals have already been embedded into the FYI pages of our courses.
+Here’s a link to a sample “Beyond the Lab” activity (Filesize: 5 MB): BottleDrop.
 You’ll need to download this file for the embedded videos to work.

 4. Each of our textbooks comes with a dedicated lab manual containing hundreds of lab activities, which is way too much for any single self-study course.
 So, in conjunction with the above mentioned activities, we have narrowed this down to about two dozen labs that we have cut and pasted into documents made available to you through the FYI pages of each course.
 Complete with answer keys.